moneysocket/terminus/README.md

 When C-Lightning is restarted it will execute this plugin, however it will need to be able to find the configuration file.
 By default it will look in the `.lightning/` directory under the folder corresponding to the network.
 The default configuration file is `moneysocket-terminus.conf`, but it can be specified differently by setting the `moneysocket_terminus_config` value of the C-Lightning configuration.

-There is an example configuration provided [here](config/terminus-cl.conf) which can be copied to the default location like so:
+There is an example configuration provided [here](config/terminus-cl.conf) which can be copied to the default location and filename like so:

-`$ cp config/terminus-cl.conf ~/.lightning/bitcoin/`
+`$ cp config/terminus-cl.conf ~/.lightning/bitcoin/moneysocket-terminus.conf`

 Reloading C-Lightning Plugin
 ------------------------------------------------------------------------